Pre-Fortress-2/PF2-Website/_posts/blog/2022-2-26-the-future-of-pf2.md

 We have no definite date for a new update and we appreciate your patience!
 <br>

-<h2><i>EDIT:</i></h2>
+<h2><i>NOTE:</i></h2>
 End of Beta Accuracy does not mean we will be entirely foregoing beta concepts and gameplay.

 Think of it as rather then preserving the beta in a broken and unfinished state, we are fixing these unfinished concepts and designs.
+We have actually been practicing this game design philosophy for some time, it was just never officially stated.